balart40/pointer-of-pointers-obsidian/DigitalLibrary/Books/The-Psychology-of-Money.md

 The ability to do what you want, when you want,. for s long as you want, has an infinite ROI.

 The biggest single point of failure with money is a sole reliance on a paycheck to fund short-term spending needs, with no savings to create a gap between what you think your expenses are and what they might be in the future.
+## Chapter 14 You'll change

+Imagining a goal is easy and fun.
+Imagining a goal in the context of the realistic life stresses that grow with competitive pursuits is something entirely different.

+Sunk costs - anchoring decisions to past efforts that can't be refunded.